 • Best for: Single-layer ranch and bungalow tear-offs

-Our 10-yard can fits a tight driveway, managing your shingle weight in a single haul for easy removal.
+Our 10-yard can fits into a tight driveway and handles shingle weight on a single haul for you.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Saint Cloud home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.